debadridtt/Scraping-Google-Images-using-Python/README.md

    > Open your terminal (`cmd` in Windows), change your directory to your Python file location and execute the following query:
      `python google_image_scraping_script.py`
      Now in that same directory, you will see a folder `datasets` inside which you will see a folder for each name of search text that you put in.
 In my case the folder names will be the list of queries that I have passed.

+It is recommended to keep your machine idle while the scraping script is running end-to-end.

 References: https://medium.com/@wwwanandsuresh/web-scraping-images-from-google-9084545808a2